Why does your website need to be mobile-first?

 - Flexible images: Automatically resize visuals to avoid distortion.

-Prioritised Content
+#3.
+Prioritised Quick, Scannable Content

 Content must be concise, scannable, and focused on user intent.